Installation

 oc new-project mostly-ai

-2. Unarchive the MOSTLY AI Helm chart and from a terminal or a command line, change directory to the MOSTLY_AI_helm_charts directory.
+2. Unarchive the MOSTLY AI Helm chart and from a terminal or a command line, change directory to the one that contains your MOSTLY_AI_helm_charts.

 cd MOSTLY_AI_helm_charts

-3. Open the values.yaml file in an editor.
-You set the configurations required to deploy MOSTLI AI in an OpenShift cluster.
+3. Open the ocp-values.yaml file in an editor.
+You set the configurations required to deploy MOSTLI AI in an OpenShift cluster in this file.

 ...